SillyTavern/SillyTavern/public/notes/content.md

 ## Multigen

+*This feature provides a pseudo-streaming functionality which conflicts with token streaming.
+When Multigen is enabled and generation API supports streaming, only Multigen streaming will be used.*

 SillyTavern tries to create faster and longer responses by chaining the generation using smaller batches.

 ### Default settings: